franciscorafart/learning-notes/architecture/system-design.md

 - Celebrity problem: One shard might have data that is more sought after than others, exhausting one particular resource.
 - Joins and denormalizations: It's harder to make data joins when data is distributed in many shards.
 A common approach is to denormalize the db.

+#### Sharding in DBs
+Sharding is a form of partitioning, called horizontal partitionaing.
+For DBs the schemas are replicated and deviding the data by shard key.

+#### Partitioning DB
+When partitioning a DB it splits it into independent portions, so dividing the schema of th database.

 ### How to scale to millions of usrs
 - Stateless web servers
 - Redundancy on every tier